cwilmott/GEOGC183/docs/Week-10-Mapbox.md

     });
 ```

 Now, here is an experiment for you.
-See if you can see where you put your **mapbox token** and try to remember where you might access it, (1) and if you are stuck, here is a hint.
+See if you can see where you put your **Mapbox Access Token** and try to remember where you might access it, (1) and if you are stuck, check out the arrow.
 { .annotate }

 1.  :octicons-share-16: your mapbox access token can be found when you click **Share** on your mapbox map.